 Newspaper reports said more than 25,000 tickets were sold in the first two hours after the concert went on sale in March.
 Police said the promoter should not have started selling tickets before getting a permit.

-This is not the first controversy surrounding the singer’s “Born This Way” tour.
-Gaga also ran afoul of Christian groups in South Korea, prompting the government to ban people under the age of 18 from attending her show.
+This isn’t the first bit of controversy during the singer’s “Born This Way” tour.
+Gaga also ran afoul of Christian groups in South Korea, prompting the government to ban kids under the age of 18 from attending her show.

 Ahead of the concert in late April, detractors called it “pornographic” and a promotion of homosexuality.